 I do not have much idea about the fare, as soon as I get that, I will update it in this section, but regarding the timings, there is one bus that starts from Chandigarh at 5.45 PM and reach Reckong Peo in the morning by 8 AM.
 Then, there is one bus that leaves Reckong Peo at 7 AM for Kaza by which you can go to Kaza or get down at Tabo which reaches Tabo around 3 PM.

 In between, you can also buy yourself a seat in a shared taxi which runs between various places within Spiti Valley.
-Example, you can cover Dhangkar Monastery, Pin Valley, Kibber/Ki, Hikkim/Komik etc. all in shared taxis available from Tabo OR Kaza.
+For example, you can cover Dhangkar Monastery, Pin Valley, Kibber/Ki, Hikkim/Komik, etc. all in shared taxis available from Tabo OR Kaza.
 Even shared taxis run between Losar and Kaza too.

 Check my article on how to plan a budget trip to Spiti Valley via Public Transport?

 How to reach Spiti from Kinnaur – Shimla side?

 The journey over Shimla to Kinnaur Valley and further to upper Kinnaur and Spiti is a pretty long one.
-Based on my experience, you can opt to plan a journey on road to Spiti Valley via Kinnaur or Hindustan – Tibet Highway in one of the following ways –
+Based on my experience, you can opt to plan a journey on the road to Spiti Valley via Kinnaur or Hindustan – Tibet Highway in one of the following ways –

 Three Day Trip on Hindustan – Tibet Highway

 It is always better to travel the road to Spiti Valley over Hindustan – Tibet Highway in 3 days.
-Traveling with sufficient time on hand not only eases out the arduous road trip a bit but also help your body is well acclimatized to the high altitude of Spiti Valley because you ascend gradually within these three days in terms of altitude.
+Traveling with sufficient time on hand not only eases out the arduous road trip a bit but also helps your body is well acclimatized to the high altitude of Spiti Valley because you ascend gradually within these three days in terms of altitude.
 The general breakup of night stays to reach Spiti via Kinnaur is like below:

 - Day 1: Delhi – Narkanda